DataDog/documentation/content/en/service_management/incident_management/incident_details.md

 To create a manual notification:

 1. Click the **+ New Notification** button in the top right of the section.
 2. Enter your desired recipients.
-These can be any notification handles supported by Datadog including emails, Slack channels, PagerDuty handles, webhooks, etc.
+These can be any notification handles supported by Datadog including emails, Slack channels, PagerDuty handles, webhooks, and more.
 3. Select a [Message Template][12].
 4. Edit the title and message of your notification as necessary using Markdown and any supported incident template variable by typing `{{`.
    - Template variables are based on the properties of an incident.
 Before a message is sent, all template variables are replaced by the corresponding value of the referenced property that is available to the message when it was sent.
+5. Use the `{{incident.created}}` variable to customize your message timezone.
+This template variable will display the option to set your variable time zone.
-5. Send your notification or save it as a draft.
+6. Send your notification or save it as a draft.

 The Notifications section is separated into lists: Drafts and Sent.